-Pain Therapeutics, Inc. is a biopharmaceutical company that develops novel drugs for pain management and hematology/oncology,

-Although we were profitable in 2006 and the first quarter of 2007 principally based on revenue recognized from our collaboration agreement with King Pharmaceuticals, Inc., or King, and interest income, in the course of our development activities, we have sustained cumulative operating losses.
+Pain Therapeutics, Inc. is a biopharmaceutical company that develops novel drugs.
+Although we were profitable in 2006 and the first half of 2007 principally based on revenue recognized from our collaboration agreement with King Pharmaceuticals, Inc., or King, and interest income, in the course of our development activities, we have sustained cumulative operating losses.
 There are no assurances that additional financing will be available on favorable terms, or at all.